hoanganhngo610/stream-clustering.ijcai.2023/index.md

 Last but not least, the tutorial will demonstrate the use of `River` and the associated clustering module in real-world scenarios.
 From this, we propose methods of clustering configuration, hyper-parameter tuning, applications and settings for benchmarking using real-world problems and datasets.
 Preliminary benchmarking results will also be provided to showcase the advantages and consistency in the performance of implemented algorithms.

+# Two-sentence tutorial description

+*to be included into the conference registration brochure*

+This tutorial provides an in-depth survey to online (data stream) machine learning, with an emphasis on fairness and interpretability, which is then later put into a practical context with \texttt{River}, a go-to Python library for the task.
+Moreover, data stream clustering problems will also be further rigorously investigated by mentioning state-of-the-art-algorithms, solutions for the implementation of incremental clustering validity indices, associated core research approaches, and future directions.

+# Two-paragraph tutorial description

+*suitable for a web page overview, as per requested by the Call for Tutorials from IJCAI 23*

+With significant advantages upon run time, resource usage, and complexity, online machine learning and stream clustering algorithms are playing a critical role in data science.
+Besides substantial resource advantages, these algorithms achieve a comparable performance to traditional batch machine learning methods.
+As such, the first part of this tutorial is devoted as a literature survey into the field, including a strong emphasis on fairness and interpretability, which is then put into a practical context with `River`, a go-to Python library resulted from a merge between `Creme` and `scikit-multiflow`.

+Besides, we will also investigate the problem of data stream clustering rigorously with state-of-the-art algorithms, associated core research approaches and future directions.
+In parallel, we will also look into the design of incremental clustering validity indices, which is an important part of the benchmarking process.
+All preliminary results will be provided at the end to showcase the advantages and consistency in the performance of implemented algorithms within `River`.

 # Motivation

 Having algorithms at hand that can process data that arrives continuously in the form of data streams is crucial.